awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/ec2/README.md

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon EC2 is a web service that provides resizable computing capacity—literally, servers in Amazon's data centers—that you use to build and host your software systems._
+_Amazon EC2 is a web service that provides resizable computing capacityâ€”literally, servers in Amazon's data centersâ€”that you use to build and host your software systems._

 ## ⚠ Important